-- 1. Increase the diversity of type/duration of leaves per gender. - 2.
-Organisation of events to raise awareness on work-life balance issues and provide related training. - 3.
-Work-life balance guidelines according to EU/national standards and legislation by the end of 2022 and annual update thereupon. - 4.
-Qualitative survey for capturing staff perceptions and feedback on the implementation of flexible and agile working practices (mid 2023).
+- 1. Information of staff about the diversity of type/duration of leaves per gender - 2.
+Promotion and/or organisation of events to raise awareness on work-life balance issues and provide related training - 3.
+Work-life balance guidelines according to EU/national standards and legislation - 4.
+Qualitative survey for capturing staff perceptions on gender equality including feedback on the implementation of flexible and agile working practices (done in 2024 & to be repeated regularly).

-Key Area 4: Gender Strategy in Research and Innovation

-- Facilitation of balanced gender representation in research productivity (publishing, acquiring grants, teaching, supervision, patenting, technology, transfer activities). - Balanced gender representation in research and development of activities. - Balanced gender representation in entrepreneurship.
+Key Area 3: Gender Strategy in Research and Innovation Objectives: Who: Facilitation of balanced gender representation in research and entrepreneurchip (publishing, acquiring grants, teaching, supervision, patenting, technology transfer activities, spin-offs) GEB Department of financial administration of programmes Personnel department IT department HCMR staff representatives (employees &amp; researchers)

-- GEB

-- Department of Financial Administration of Programmes

-- Personnel Department

-- IT Department

-- Media and communications office

-- HCMR Staff representatives (Employees & Researchers)

-- Ethical Committee

-- 1. Organise events for raising awareness of the benefits of balanced gender representation in research and development, tuned to the needs of the research topics/disciplines of HCMR. - 2.
-Establish a mentoring scheme for formal persona development planning. - 3.
-Encourage the creation of peer groups and get-together events for informal consultation on research productivity and work-life balance. - 4.
-Promote gender representation in entrepreneurship through dedicated and proactive consultation and support issues. - 5.
-Monitor gender representation in research and innovation.
+- Promote and/or organise events for raising awareness of the benefits of balanced gender representation in research and development, tuned to the needs of the research topics/disciplines of HCMR - 2.
+Establish a mentoring scheme for formal personal development planning, especially directed to technicians, students and post-docs - 3.
+Encourage the creation of peer groups and get-together events for informal consultation on research productivity and work-life balance - 4.
+Promote gender representation in entrepreneurship through dedicated and proactive consultation and support issues - 5.
+Monitor gender representation in research and innovation - 6.
+Quantifying and remedying gender gaps in responses to calls for research projects